S&P, Nasdaq slip as tech weighs; Dow hits record

 "As long as earnings and revenue continue to grow and we remain in a low-rate environment, higher valuations can be justified," Frederick said.

-Six of the 11 major S&P sectors were lower, with the energy index's 0.70 percent fall leading the decliners.
+Nine of the 11 major S&P sectors were lower, with the energy index's 1.06 percent fall leading the decliners.

 Investors are also keeping an eye on economic data for clues on the health of the economy ahead of the keenly awaited monthly payrolls data on Friday.